Long-lasting wide-angle lens ELMARIT M 21mm

 The built-in viewfinder of the M-type Leica does not have a 21mm viewfinder frame, so an external viewfinder is required to check the shooting range.

-This lens has a large front lens and its frame, which is typical of slightly older wide-angle lenses.
-I like this lens barrel that looks like a wide-angle lens, so after using the early model of this spherical lens and selling it, I got the later model again.
+This lens has a large front element and its frame, which is typical of older wide-angle lenses.
+I like the look of this wide-angle lens barrel, so after using an earlier model of the lens and then selling it, I reacquired a later model.
+Due to the frequency with which I used the 21mm, I ended up selling it and no longer have it.

 External Viewfinder